Key takeaways

 - At the end of the HEA term (typically ranging from 10 to 30 years), you can pay off your agreement by selling your home or using cash on hand.

-- Unlike home equity loans (HELs) and home equity lines of credit (HELOCs), HEAs are not loans, and help you avoid taking on additional debt in the form of monthly payments or interest charges.
+- Unlike home equity loans (HELs) and home equity lines of credit (HELOCs), an HEA doesn’t require monthly debt or interest payments.

 When it comes to accessing your home equity, you have a variety options: personal loans, reverse mortgages, home equity loans, home equity lines of agreement or simply selling your property.
 We’d like to introduce you to a home equity product you may not be familiar with – the home equity agreement or (HEA)

-An HEA allows you to get a cash injection now without the burden of monthly payments and interest charges that come with most traditional loan products, or selling the home you love.
+An HEA allows you to get a cash injection now without the burden of monthly debt and interest payments that come with most traditional loan products, or selling the home you love.

 Qualifying for a HEA is relatively easy, too.
 The main requirement is to have built up some equity in your property.
 You don’t need a super high credit score, and there are no income requirements.